-We have audited the accompanying financial statements of Resilience Force (the Organization) which comprise the statement of financial position as of December 31, 2021, and the related statement of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying consolidated financial statements of Propeller: A Force for Social Innovation and its subsidiary (collectively referred to as "the Organization"), which comprise the consolidated statement of financial position as of December 31, 2021, and the related consolidated statement of activities, functional expenses, and cash flows for the year then ended, and the related notes to the consolidated financial statements.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Organization as of December 31, 2021, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Organization as of December 31, 2021, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.